-Georgiana Uhlyarik is Associate Curator of Canadian Art at the Art Gallery of Ontario, Toronto.
+Georgiana Uhlyarik is Fredrik S. Eaton Curator, Canadian Art in the Canadian and Indigenous Art Department at the Art Gallery of Ontario.
 Her recent curatorial projects and publications include Georgia O’Keeffe (2017), Picturing the Americas: Landscape Painting from Tierra del Fuego to the Arctic (2016); Introducing Suzy Lake (2015), Barbara Astman: I as Artifact (2015); Nicole Collins: Giotto’s O (2013), Michael Snow: Objects of Vision (2012), The Passion of Kathleen Munn (2011), and Betty Goodwin - Work Notes (2011).
 Uhlyarik is the co-curator of Florine Stettheimer: Painting Poetry, organized by the Art Gallery of Ontario (AGO), and the Jewish Museum, New York (2017).
 Uhlyarik participated in an international research network exploring feminism and curating, funded by the Leverhulme Trust International Networks and led by Professor Lara Perry, University of Brighton (2010–12).
 She serves on the Board of the Association of Art Museum Curators.
 Uhlyarik received her Honours BA from the University of Toronto and her MA in Art History from York University in 1998, where she is now Adjunct Faculty.
 Originally from Romania, she lives in Toronto with her twin sons.